AdamBoley/Project-Beergate/README.md

 The current build of the UserReviews view does not allow for pagination.
 I recognise that this is an area of potential improvement.

+Final screenshot of upper user_reviews page:

-Final screenshot of user_reviews page:
+Final screenshot of lower user_reviews page:

-## Sign In, Sign Out, Sign Up and Reset Password pages
+## Sign In, Sign Out, Sign Up and Change Password pages

 These pages are modified versions of the standard AllAuth templates that can be copied over from the site-packages directory with the `cp -r ../.pip-modules/lib/python3.8/site-packages/allauth/templates/* ./templates` command.
 A new app called 'user' was started to hold the views, forms and urls that control these templates, primarily to apply the Bootstrap `form-control` class that makes the input elements smooth and nice to use with user feedback.

+Final screenshot of Sign In page:

+Final screenshot of Sign Out page:

+Final screenshot of Sign Up page:

+Final screenshot of Change Password page:

 ## Messages